 What game modes are there?

-Teams of up to 15 players clash with other teams in three different battle modes, each with its own unique victory conditions.
+Teams of up to 15 players clash with other teams in four different battle modes, each with its own unique victory conditions.

 Standard Battle - The most common battle type: Teams spawn on opposite sides of the map and victory can be achieved by either eliminating all members of the enemy team or capturing the enemy base.